largest horse breed

 • Breeding: Clydesdales are best for breeding because of their gentle temperament, size, and strength.
 These are all desirable qualities that they pass on to their offspring.

-• Film and media: The film and television industries often use Clydesdale horses.
+• Film and media: The film and television industries often use heavy horses.
 This is because of their mild demeanour and magnificent good looks.
 They’ve added grandeur and elegance to films, commercials, and television series.

 5. Belgian